At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific needs of students with autism, ADHD, and other special educational needs.
-Understanding these conditions will help you demonstrate your commitment to supporting diverse learners during any interviews or discussions.
+Understanding these conditions will help you connect better with the students and demonstrate your commitment to their welfare during interviews.

 ✨Tip Number 2